-- 22. Since at least 2007, Defendants have initiated outbound telephone calls to telephone numbers on the National Do Not Call Registry. - 23.
+- 22. Since at least 2007, Defendants have initiated outbound telephone calls to persons who previously have stated that they do not wish to receive an outbound telephone call made by or on behalf of the seller whose goods or services are being offered. - 23.
+Since at least 2007, Defendants have initiated outbound telephone calls to telephone numbers on the National Do Not Call Registry. - 24.
 Since at least 2007, Defendants have made numerous outbound telemarketing calls in which Defendants failed to connect the call to a sales representative within two (2) seconds of the call recipient's completed greeting.
-Instead of connecting the recipient of the call to a sales representative, Defendants have delivered a prerecorded voice message to the call recipient. - 24.
+Instead of connecting the recipient of the call to a sales representative, Defendants have delivered a prerecorded voice message to the call recipient. - 25.
 In numerous telemarketing calls placed since at least 2007, Defendants have not transmitted their telephone number or name to call recipients' Caller ID services, nor have Defendants transmitted their client's name or service telephone number.
-Instead, Defendants have transmitted non-functional or phony telephone numbers to the Caller ID services used by the recipients of Defendants' telemarketing calls. - 25.
-Because Defendants transmit non-functional or false caller identification information, they do not transmit a number that call recipients can use to identify the seller or telemarketer, or that call recipients can use to contact the seller or telemarketer to ask to be placed on the seller's entity-specific do not call list. - 26.
-In numerous instances, Defendants have placed telemarketing calls delivering prerecorded voice messages that fail to disclose truthfully, promptly, and in a clear and conspicuous manner to the person receiving the call: the identity of the seller; that the purpose of the call is to sell goods or services; or the nature of the goods or services. - 27.
-Since at least 2007, Defendants, on behalf of their clients, have called telephone numbers in various area codes without Defendants or their clients first paying the annual fee for access to the telephone numbers within area codes that are included in the National Do Not Call Registry.
+Instead, Defendants have transmitted non-functional or phony telephone numbers to the Caller ID services used by the recipients of Defendants' telemarketing calls. - 26.
+Because Defendants transmit non-functional or false caller identification information, they do not transmit a number that call recipients can use to identify the seller or telemarketer, or that call recipients can use to contact the seller or telemarketer to ask to be placed on the seller's entity-specific do not call list. - 27.
+In numerous instances, Defendants have placed telemarketing calls delivering prerecorded voice messages that fail to disclose truthfully, promptly, and in a clear and conspicuous manner to the person receiving the call: the identity of the seller; that the purpose of the call is to sell goods or services; or the nature of the goods or services.

+28. Since at least 2007, Defendants, on behalf of their clients, have called telephone numbers in various area codes without Defendants or their clients first paying the annual fee for access to the telephone numbers within area codes that are included in the National Do Not Call Registry.